harshhvr/shopifing/README.md

 # Shopyfing - An e-commerce

 Hi!
-My name is **Abhishek Singh**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **Harsh Verdhan Raj**, I have created this tutorial to teach MERN Stack for free on YouTube.

 # Prerequisite